 I first made this casserole for Easter a few years back, and my family has insisted it come back every year since.
 It's one of those recipes that has everyone reaching for seconds.

-If you like this one, you might also enjoy my southern baked macaroni and cheese which has that same comfort food charm.
+If you like this one, you might also enjoy the southern baked macaroni and cheese which has that same comfort food charm.

 Here's what goes into this casserole.
 Simple pantry staples come together for something special: